fyrkov/refcards/java-refcards/JPA.md

 #### 17. @Transactional

 `@Transactional` on a method makes all the code in this method be executed in one transaction.
-If an exceptions happens inside this code, then everything is rolled back.
+If an **runtime exceptions** happens inside this code, then everything is rolled back.

 Enabling TX annotations support:
 ```java